Gear Diary Do Movies Like Dr. Seuss The Lorax and Wall E Make a Difference? photo

 As we walked out from the theater, the girls both said that they thought the movie was enjoyable, and I agree … but I also said that I now felt an overwhelming need to go plant a tree.
 They nodded their heads and laughed … and I’m not sure any lasting impression was truly made.

-Based on your experience with movies of this type and your kids (or yourself), what do you think?
+Based on your experience with movies like The Lorax and Wall•E and your knowledge of your kids (or yourself), what do you think?
+Do movies like these make a difference on how kids perceive their environmental impact and responsibilities?

 Well, given what we saw by the roads on our long bike ride yesterday and at schools with our kids at events, I would say that whatever message people tried to get our is drown out by the millions of people who think that throwing stuff out their windows is acceptable, or that the world is their trashcan/ashtray/whatever …